-Except API calls, Copernica also supports feedback loops.
-Feedback loops, in their essence, are the opposite of API calls: instead of requesting data from the application, the applications sends you information.
+Except API calls, Copernica also supports webhooks.
+WebHooks, in their essence, are the opposite of API calls: instead of requesting data from the application, the applications sends you information.

 Copernica only starts calling your script once you've configured it through the dashboard in MarketingSuite.
 You have to explicitly specify which events you want to be notified on and what address should be used to approach your scripts.

-The downside of feedback loops is that you're not in control over the speed of calls.
-Especially when you set up a feedback loop that is triggered each time an email is opened, the stream of calls could become enormous.
-If your servers aren't capable of handling such a large stream of data, it's best not to use feedback loops.
+The downside of webhooks is that you're not in control over the speed of calls.
+Especially when you set up a webhook that is triggered each time an email is opened, the stream of calls could become enormous.
+If your servers aren't capable of handling such a large stream of data, it's best not to use webhooks.

-All events that are sent to feedback loops, are also written onto logfiles.
-If you're not able to handle feedback loops due to lack of processing power or when your script temporarily goes offline, it's always possible to read in the logfiles and find the events anyway.
+All events that are sent to webhooks, are also written onto logfiles.
+If you're not able to handle webhooks due to lack of processing power or when your script temporarily goes offline, it's always possible to read in the logfiles and find the events anyway.

 Logfiles can be downloaded from the dashboard in MarketingSuite.
 All mailing related events (such as sent emails, clicks and opens) are kept in log files and can be read from the dashboard.
 Besides that, you can download these files using the REST API.